Drusillas Zoo Park

-Drusillas Park is a small 10 acre zoo near to Alfriston, in East Sussex, UK.
-Its exhibits are targeted towards children between 2 and 10 years old.
+Drusillas Zoo Park is a small 10 acre zoo near to Alfriston, East Sussex, England, United Kingdom.
 It attracts between 350,000 and 370,000 visitors per year and until December 2021 was home to the first Hello Kitty-themed attraction in Europe.

 The zoo cares for both wild and domestic animals, including ring-tailed lemurs, meerkats, camels, giant anteaters and penguins.
-There are many hands-on activities, an adventure play area separated for different age groups, an indoor soft play centre, and the Safari Express train ride that runs daily.
-There are also cafes, shops, and a restaurant.
+There are many hands-on activities, an adventure play area separated for different age groups: children under nine in one and ten and up in a different area, an indoor soft play centre, and the Safari Express train ride that runs daily and six other rides.
+There are also cafés, shops, and restaurants.

 History

-The enterprise began in 1922 (or 1925) as "Drusilla's Tea Cottage", operated by Douglas Ann and his first wife Drusilla.
+The enterprise began in 1925 as "Drusilla's Tea Cottage", operated by Douglas Ann and his first wife Drusilla.
 Animals were included later.
 It was closed between April and November 1954 due to a fire.
 In 1959, management passed to Ann's sons.
 It is now owned by Laurence and Christine Smith, who bought it from the Ann family in 1997.

 Animals and attractions

 The zoo has gradually increased the number of animal exhibits, but still maintains a policy of having mainly smaller animals.
 The zoo keeps a range of primates including Sulawesi crested macaques, brown capuchin monkeys, black and white colobus monkeys, and lar gibbons.
-Other residents include servals, African crested porcupines, Rodrigues fruit bats, Asian small-clawed otters, red pandas, Humboldt penguins, binturongs, Chilean flamingos, fennec foxes, Arabian rock hyraxes, two Bactrian camels named Lofty and Roxy and two new Giant Anteaters.
-Other exhibits include Pet World, Lemurland, a small farmyard, and a walk-through lorikeet aviary where visitors can feed nectar to the birds.
+Other residents include servals, crested porcupines, Rodrigues fruit bats, Asian small-clawed otters, red pandas, Humboldt penguins, binturongs, Chilean flamingos, fennec foxes, rock hyraxes, two Bactrian camels named Lofty and Roxy and two giant anteaters.
+Other exhibits include Lemurland, a small farmyard, and a walk-through lorikeet aviary where visitors can feed nectar to the birds.

 There is also a Discovery Centre, which contains various parts of animals such as pelts, horns, tusks and skins seized from customs.

-The 'Zoolympics challenge' lets children compare their abilities (to drag, hang on, jump, shout, run, and hold their breath) against a variety of animals, and record them in a booklet given free at the entrance.
-Children can also get 'stamp books' to stamp using tick shaped stamps found around the enclosures.
+The 'Zoolympics challenge' lets children compare their abilities (to drag, hang on, jump, shout, run, and hold their breath) against a variety of animals, and record them in a booklet given out for free at the entrance.
+Children can also get 'stamp books' to stamp using tick-shaped stamps found around the enclosures.